California Court Records

 What are California Traffic Tickets?

-- Parking tickets: often issued for parking violations
+- Parking tickets: Issued for parking violations

 - Misdemeanor tickets: Issued for driving without a valid license or driving under the influence (DUI)

 Traffic tickets constitute a part of traffic records maintained by the California Department of Motor Vehicles (DMV).
-Offenders can view and process tickets at the DMV, and the state’s Superior Courts are responsible for arraigning traffic violators for trial and receiving ticket fines.
+Offenders may view and process tickets at the DMV, and the state’s Superior Courts are responsible for arraigning traffic violators for trial and receiving ticket fines.
 As a result, the courthouses also maintain records of traffic violations.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching more straightforward, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+These websites are usually not limited by geographic location, which expedites the process of searching for specific or multiple records.
+To begin using such a search engine, interested parties usually may need to furnish the search engine with:

 - The name of the person involved in the record, unless said person is a juvenile